michaelkolesidis/emoji-minesweeper/README.md

 ![Pocket Bell](./assets/pocket_bell_emoji.png)

 The first ever modern emoji existed on a device that came even before phones.
-In 1995, Japanese Telecom Company NTT DoCoMo made the first emojis available on its Pocket Bell pager model.
-As you can see Emoji Minesweeper is using some of these very first emojis!
+In 1995, Japanese Telecom Company NTT DoCoMo made the first emoji available on its Pocket Bell pager model.
+As you can see Emoji Minesweeper is using some of these very first emoji!

 You can find more information about the history of emoji [here](https://gem-ship-blog.com/blog/the-story-behind-emojis-1).